Wheat (band): History

 In early 2009 Wheat announced on their website and MySpace page that Medeiros and Hope and Adams would be reissued in March by the Rebel Group label as part of a three-CD deluxe package that included a bonus disc of outtakes and rarities entitled 30 Minute Theatrik (Scanning the Garden).
 The band then completed their fifth studio album, White Ink, Black Ink, which the Rebel Group released that July.

 Wheat notified their fans in September 2011 that it would be releasing three singles in the coming months in advance of a new album.
 The Used 2 Be in Love Blues, featuring the title track and "House of Kiss," was first up, followed three months later by Gettin' Ready To, which includes the B-side "Feel Good Co."
 In April 2012 P Is for Pressure (B-side: "We Won't Be Satisfied") completed the set.
 All three singles feature hand-screened artwork by Luke Hebert, who became a member of Wheat around 2007.

 In June 2013 the band released another new song, "Black Days Away," as a free download on their website, and announced that their sixth LP was officially under way.
 Eleven months later they revealed that the multimedia company Shorebird would be reissuing their first album, Medeiros, on vinyl and CD in addition to releasing Wishing Good Things for the World, a three-part project that would include a seven-song EP, a feature-length documentary, and Wheat's first new album since 2009.

 However, by October 2014 the band had asked Shorebird to refund all preorders for the CD version of the EP, originally set to be released two months earlier, due to distribution-related delays; in its place, Wheat offered a free digital download to those customers of the EP's seven songs.
 The band followed up in March 2015 with an offer to mail physical copies of the CD's planned artwork at no charge, while the digital version of the EP became available for purchase on Wheat's website that same month.
 The band has had little activity since 2016.

-Wheat's drummer Brendan Harney died in February 2025.
+Wheat's drummer, Brendan Harney, died on February 3, 2025.